ropensci-archive/RedisAPI/README.md

 ##     ZUNIONSTORE: function
 ```

-149 methods are available in the resulting class; these are designed to be straightforward to use following the Redis documentation.
+The methods are designed to be straightforward to use following the Redis documentation.
 For example, the Redis [`HMSET`](http://redis.io/commands/hmset) command is defined as

 ```
 HMSET key field value [field value ...]